 In spite of the fact that I hate the tedium of it, I take pride in the way I perform my job.
 I am passionate about Customer Service.
 It’s what I do best.

-But that is not why I now remained at work, in the midst of a pandemic.
+But that is not why I remained at work in the midst of a pandemic.

 I stayed for one simple reason: financial survival.
 Mine and his.

 The UK and Ireland were now in full lock-down.
 No one was going out unless it was because they were a ‘key’ worker, or needed medication or food.
 Parks were closed.
 Businesses were closed.
 The high street was a ghost town.

 Each day before I was due to go in to work I weighed our health and lives against our economic reality.